-Before connecting a diode into a circuit, it is recommended to test the diode working.
-A diode may be faulty and unable to work as it expected.
-As the diode has low forward resistance and high reverse resistance and it can be easily checked by using digital multimeter or ohmmeter.
-While a defective diode may show open circuit in both forward and reverse bias.
-Alternatively, a defective diode may show short circuit in both forward and reverse bias.
+Before connecting a diode to a circuit, it is recommended to test the diode working.
+A diode may be faulty and unable to work as expected.
+As the diode has low forward resistance and high reverse resistance and it can be easily checked by using a digital multimeter or ohmmeter.
+While a defective diode may show an open circuit in both forward and reverse bias.
+Alternatively, a defective diode may show a short circuit in both forward and reverse bias.

-In the second part, the terminal of the diode is reversed such that anode connects to black and cathode connected to the red lead.
-In this case, the diode offers high resistance, so the meter may show maximum voltage drop for a good diode.
+In the second part, the terminal of the diode is reversed such that the anode connects to black and the cathode is connected to the red lead.
+In this case, the diode offers high resistance, so the meter may show a maximum voltage drop for a good diode.
 The maximum voltage will depend upon the battery used in the multimeter, which may vary from manufacturer to manufacturer.

 Diode curve tracing

-- Diode will exhibit high resistance and voltage drop in reverse bias
+- A diode will exhibit high resistance and voltage drop in reverse bias

-- In forward bias, a good diode offer low resistance and low voltage drop
+- In forward bias, a good diode offers low resistance and low voltage drop